bitplane/arranges/docs/construction/index.md

-# Constructing Range and Ranges
+# Constructing Ranges and Segments

 You can create them from: